 Simple English definitions for legal terms

-Read a random definition: open-source software
+Read a random definition: real security

 A possessory estate is a type of property ownership where the owner has the right to use and possess the property.
 There are two types of possessory estates: non-freehold estates (where the tenant does not own the property) and freehold estates (where the tenant owns the property).
 Freehold estates can be further divided into three types: life estate, fee tail estate, and fee simple estate.
 A life estate gives the holder the right to use the property for their lifetime, after which it will transfer to another person.
 A fee tail estate is an old system where the property must be passed down to blood heirs and is no longer used in most places.
 A fee simple estate is the most common type of property ownership, where the owner has complete control over the property.
 There are two types of fee simple estates: absolute (where the owner has complete control over the property) and defeasible (where the ownership can be revoked if certain conditions are met).